Day 1

 Arnaud Dieudonné

-Medical physicist in Nuclear Medicine, Centre Henri Becquerel, Rouen
+Medical Physicist in Nuclear Medicine, Centre Henri Becquerel, Rouen

 While the concept of internal dosimetry dates back several decades, its routine clinical application is relatively recent and has been stimulated by the development of nuclear medicine imaging and new applications of targeted radionuclide therapy (TRT).
 One TRT modality that has particularly benefited from dosimetry over the last decade is liver radioembolization with Y90-loaded microspheres.
 New methodological concepts have been developed to better personalize dosimetry and plan treatment.
 Radiobiological concepts already applied to external beam radiotherapy (EBRT) can now be applied to TRT.
 This is not only interesting in terms of reconciling the clinical results of the two therapeutic modalities, but can also bring new perspectives to better control treatment outcomes.
 This conference will provide an overview of internal dosimetry and state-of-the-art protocols for beta emitters